Rambono/DFT_ANPD/README.md

 ## Installation Guide

- Prerequisites
+### 1. Prerequisites
 Ensure you have the following installed on your system:

-.Python 3.7 or newer
+• Python 3.7 or newer
-.pip (Python package installer)
-.Conda (recommended for RDKit and environment management)
+• Conda (recommended for RDKit and environment management) •pandas
+•numpy
+•rdkit
+•scikit-learn
+•tensorflow
+•keras
+•torch
+•transformers
+•matplotlib
+•seaborn
+•pyswarm

+### 2. Clone the Repository

+git clone
+cd <your-repo-folder>